Welcome, Regis Class of 2027! Deposit Here.

-The U.S. Department of Education has made funds available to Regis College to distribute to students under two sets of laws.
-Under the Coronavirus Aid, Relief, and Economic Security Act (CARES Act), Regis distributed funds to students in the spring of 2020.
+The U.S. Department of Education made funds available to Regis College to distribute to students under three sets of laws.
+Under the Coronavirus Aid, Relief, and Economic Security Act (CARES Act), HEERF II (CRRSSA), and HEERF III (ARP Act) Regis distributed funds to students in the spring of 2020.

 Eligible students are enrolled in the spring 2021 semester and meet all of the following criteria: